 So as we now head towards its paperback publication it’s worth making one point clear.
 This book won’t make you a better writer.
 Not by itself.
 No one book will.
 But as part of something bigger – the steady, solid, consistent thrum of practice; the belief that study and application are important; and perhaps above all the understanding that if a writers job is to explore truth, then the least they can do is first seek it out in their craft.
 Picasso found, as Mondrian found, that knowledge should not to be feared.
 The empirical investigation of a craft should be embraced; the “why” given at least equal emphasis as the “how”.
 Knowledge should be guarded and policed, and shamans run from the building.

 The British screenwriter Alan Plater once boasted that the proudest moment of his illustrious career was punching Syd Field in the face [iii].
 Part braggadocio, part insecurity (and there’s no evidence he actually did) Plater railed again the teaching of structure, unaware that he wrote perfect structure himself.
-But he was terrified of writing according to a template; terrified of writing by wrote.
+But he was terrified of writing according to a template; terrified of writing by rote.
 It would be churlish to say that all screenwriting books are bad, as he was often wont to proclaim [iv]; clearly there are many that offer help and enlightenment – but Plater’s concern, that following a recipe would diminish his work, is a valid one to which attention should be paid.
 But following a shape and understanding why it exists are two different things.

 John Truby says three act structure is terrible.